Chad Vader: Day Shift Manager

 Chad Vader: Day Shift Manager is an American fan web sitcom created by Aaron Yonda and Matt Sloan, who wrote, directed, and appeared in the series, which parodies Star Wars.
 The show's central character is Chad Vader, the day-shift manager at the fictional supermarket Empire Market, who clashes with his customers and employees.

 Production

 The original idea for the character of Chad Vader came from Yonda's friend, stand-up comedian Tim Harmston.
 Initially produced for Channel 101, the project was canceled after only two episodes were released.
 However, Yonda and Sloan decided to continue the story and the project achieved significant popularity following its airing on YouTube.
 It is largely filmed in Madison, Wisconsin, at Willy Street Cooperative.
 The show has received several awards, including an Official Star Wars Fan Film Award.

 Following the end of Season 4, Aaron Yonda has confirmed no further seasons are planned, due to the expense of the production and his and Matt Sloan's frustration about not being able to pay their actors for their time.
 Characters from the series continue to make appearances in Blame Society Film productions, especially Chad and Hal Thompson.

+In 2026, it was announced on Facebook that a special reunion episode is in development to commemorate the series' 20th anniversary.